-She currently works as postdoctoral resident at Florida Atlantic University, where she provides individual, couples and group therapy to undergraduate and graduate level students and supervision to master’s and doctoral level trainees.
+She currently works as postdoctoral resident, where she provides individual, couples and group therapy to undergraduate and graduate level students and supervision to master’s and doctoral level trainees.
 She utilizes a social justice framework in her work with clients and supervisees.

 ABOUT OUR FACILITATOR